-A bubbly creek had found its way through the meadows, its banks lined with thin white trees and long stemmed flowers.
+A bubbly creek had carved its way through the meadows, its banks lined with thin white trees and long stemmed flowers.
 Just above the waterline, one could find hidden burrows where the dwarfs and goblins lived.
-When we teased them, they pretended to be angry, but soon we all burst out in laughter.
+When we teased them, they pretended to be angry, but soon we all burst out into laughter.

 How did I know, what all this looked like?
 I am not aware of having seen such things at this young age.

 A blade of grass grows, soft and pointy, turns joyfully towards the sun, yielding to wind and rain.
 A big war had just ended.
 It grows as if it never happened.
 The world is included in its life, the way it is.
 And when you fall into it, it is soft, and it tickles you.
 The full fragrance touches you.
 I know and will never forget.

 At my age of five, we lived in Karlstraße, one of the main streets in Karlsruhe, Germany.
 Most of the length of this street was lined with five storey high buildings and in its middle where two tram tracks.
 Suspension wires, which were attached to the houses, held the overhead electrical wires.